datagrok-ai/public/help/domains/chem/cheminformatics.md

 * molecular design
 * etc.

 Cheminformatics tends to consider _molecular structure_ as a principal chemical object, which can be considered in various data representations.
 More complex objects, such as mixtures, materials and reactions, can also be investigated in this setting, but have to be related to the associated molecular structures in each case.

 <!--corr: now goes the description of Datagrok functionality -- is it apt here?
 The style requires refactoring, for it resembles a dull prayer -->
 <!--corr: to improve style, one should mention that Datagrok is a powerful cheminformatics tool, which has the following instruments...-->
 Datagrok supplies a researcher with a powerful cheminformatics arsenal, in particular:
 <!--corr: LINKS!!!-->

 * The platform supports widely accepted _types of notation_ for representing chemical (sub)structures, such as SMILES and SMARTS.
 * It provides first-class support for _small molecules_, as well as most popular building blocks for simulations.<!--corr: a good idea to mention those blocks-->
-* Molecules can be sketched and rendered as 2D or 3D models_, equipped with auxiliary _visualization options_.
+* Molecules can be sketched and rendered as 2D or 3D models, equipped with auxiliary _visualization options_.
 * _Chemical properties_, _descriptors_, and _fingerprints_ can be extracted on the fly.
-* _Predictive models_, accepting molecular structures as their input, can be trained, assessed, executed, deployed, reused by other scientists, and incorporated in pipelines or info panels.<!--corr: what is info panel? a link/description needed --> Predictive models for _toxicity_ and _drug-likeness_ are also supported.
+* _Predictive models_, accepting molecular structures as their input, can be trained, assessed, executed, deployed, reused by other scientists, and incorporated in pipelines or info panels.<!--corr: what is info panel? a link/description needed --> Predictive models for _toxicity_ and _ drug-likeness_ are also supported.
 * _Substructure and similarity search_ works out-of-the box for the imported data and can efficiently be utilized for querying databases with the help of Postgres chemical cartridge.
-* In order to further explore collections of molecules, one can use advanced tools like _diversity search_ and _similarity search_.
+* In order to further explore collections of molecules, one can use advanced tools like _diversity search_ and _ similarity search_.

 Though it might seem that cheminformatics covers all the "molecular" needs <!--corr: a very vague formulation--> , it has its limitations.
 In particular, its applicability is limited to small molecules and some types of peptides.
 It shows real power when combined with other _in silico_ approaches, including but not limited to: docking and molecular dynamics, systems biology and pharmacology, bioinformatics, proteomics.<!--corr: This paragraph leaves the feeling of being unfinished-->

 ## Representaion